America's Most Horrific Pizza Has 10 Washington Locations

 Papa Murphy's is listed.
 I love being able to bake at my leisure.

 You can order exactly what you want, although, toppings are limited.
-There are 5 locations in the metro.
+There are 5 locations in Tri-Cities.

 Now for Little Caesar's, probably the most economical in Washington.